 Biome Generator is a library reproducing closely the biome generator provided by Luanti's core, but in Lua.
-Also includes an optional elevation adjustment parameter.
+Also includes an optional elevation adjustment parameter (Lapse rate).

 It allows to use the biome systems on Lua mapgens (that have no access to core biome system yet).
 Since it reads registered biomes and decorations, it should be compatible with all mods adding biomes/decos.